-Property taxes are based on assessments as of January 1, 2018 and include betterments, special assessments and liens.
+Property taxes are based on assessments as of January 1, 2019 and include betterments, special assessments and liens.
 Taxes are used to finance the operations of the Town for the fiscal year July 1st to June 30th.
 By law, all taxable property in the Commonwealth of Massachusetts must be assessed at 100% of fair cash value.
 Taxes are due and payable on July 1st.
-The Town has accepted the guarterly tax Under the quarterly tax payment system, the assessors make a preliminary tax payment system. commitment based on the prior year's net tax and may not exceed, with limited exceptions, fifty percent of that amount.
+The Town has accepted the quarterly tax payment system.
+Under the quarterly tax payment system, the assessors make a preliminary tax commitment based on the prior year's net tax and may not exceed, with limited exceptions, fifty percent of that amount.
 The collector must mail preliminary tax bills each year by July 1st.
 The preliminary tax is payable in two equal installments.
 The first installment is due on August 1st and the second installment is due on November 1st.
 After the Town sets the tax rate, the assessors make the actual tax commitment.
 If actual bills are mailed on or before December 31st, the balance remaining is payable in two equal installments.
 The first installment is due on February 1st and the second installment is due on May 1st.
 If bills are mailed after December 31st, the entire balance is not due until May 1st or thirty days after the bills were mailed, whichever is later.
 Any betterments, special assessments and other charges are added to the actual bills.
-Interest at the rate of 14% is charged on the amount of any preliminary tax or actual tax installment payment that is unpaid and delinguent and is charged only for the number of days the payment is actually delinguent.
+Interest at the rate of 14% is charged on the amount of any preliminary tax or actual tax installment payment that is unpaid and delinquent and is charged only for the number of days the payment is actually delinquent.
 If actual tax bills are mailed after December 31st, interest will be computed from May 1st, or the payment due date, whichever is later.
 The Town has an ultimate right to foreclose on property for which taxes have not been paid.
 Property taxes levied are recorded as receivables.
 Revenues from property taxes are recognized in the fiscal year for which they have been levied.

-The Town mailed preliminary tax bills for fiscal year 2019 on June 30, 2018 and September 27, 2018, that were due on August 1, 2018 and November 1, 2018 and actual bills on December 27, 2018 and March 29, 2019, that were due on February 1, 2019 and May 1, 2019.
+The Town mailed preliminary tax bills for fiscal year 2020 on June 29, 2019 and September 26, 2019, that were due on August 1, 2019 and November 1, 2019 and actual bills on December 28, 2019 and April 1, 2020, that were due on February 3, 2020 and May 1, 2020.

 The Commonwealth of Massachusetts electorate in November, 1980, passed legislation known as Proposition 2 1/2, in order to limit the amount of revenue to be raised by taxation.
 The purpose of the legislation was to control the levy of taxes that are assessed to property owners of a Town.
-The legal levy limit under Proposition 2 1/2 for fiscal year 2019 is as follows:
+The legal levy limit under Proposition 2 1/2 for fiscal year 2020 is \$1,775,205.